SkoolNotes/Taproot/2020HIST201/KBhHIST101LateQingChina.md

 ---

 # Late Qing China
-The Qing dynasty’s failure is centered upon the early Industrial Rev.
+**The Qing dynasty’s failure is centered upon the early Industrial Rev.**

-CLAIM: Qing court became oblivious and uncaring Considered the British as a lowly subject and dismissed their claims to increase trade and communication The British used opium as compensation for the trade deficit between Britian=>China and China=>Britian When Chinese officials began controlling the trade of opionum, it was both to late and also was handled with mixed results due to difference in opionion.
+After the Qing court became oblivious and uncaring Considered the British as a lowly subject and dismissed their claims to increase trade and communication The British used opium as compensation for the trade deficit between Britian=>China and China=>Britian When Chinese officials began controlling the trade of opionum, it was both to late and also was handled with mixed results due to difference in opionion.